Updated: Oct 31, 2019

 For the last month you’ve been having a good look around both my home and my mind in these “My Place Mondays”.
 I have to say I've really enjoyed sharing this stuff.
 Putting my thoughts, actions and home “goings on” into words has made me clearer on my values around the house and a tad more accepting.

 Now usually when I ask people to post on-line about their decluttering and organising they tend to do a quick scurry away and convince themselves that whatever they have to share may be too embarrassing/bad/boring or showing off.
 I believe that if we can get a realistic insight (Not an "Insta" perfect one) into the state of our homes it is a boost to us all.
-I challenge you to post at least 1 sentence or pic next week.
+I challenge you to post at least 1 sentence or pic on my social media.

 Enjoy your week,